 The park’s ancient redwoods have been protected by local activists and redwood defenders for over a decade, since the build-a-bigger-highway plan was first proposed — in 1994!
 Ground has never been broken on this destructive and unnecessary highway expansion, but Caltrans relentlessly pushes its more-pavement-is-better agenda, ignoring legal defeats, environmental concerns and, most of all, public opinion.

-Increasingly, what we love and value we must act to protect.
-Another attempt to widen this road for big rig trucks is: A) not necessary, and: B) not economically defensible because (eco)tourism is booming.
+Increasingly, what we citizens love and value we must act to protect.
+Widening this road for big rig trucks is: A) not necessary, and: B) not economically defensible because (eco)tourism is booming.
 Preserving our forests and undeveloped places is not only the wisest, most sustainable choice for America, but here also the best industry, too: Humboldt County tourism.
 The majority of Americans now know better than the 1950s mentality road-building and highway expansion.
-We just have to spread the word, speak out, and inform our fellow citizens — and our elected officials.
-Where we the people lead, our leaders must follow.
+We just have to spread the word, speak out, and inform our fellow citizens — and hold our elected officials accountable to our will.
+When the people lead, our leaders will follow.